 East Carolina University

 Greenville, NC 27858

-I am a community ecologist who is primarily interested in species interactions, prey behavior, and predator-prey dynamics.
-Most of my work has focused on experiments with aquatic invertebrates and fish, but I have also used non-experimental approaches to study predation as well as patterns of biodiversity in Puerto Rican forests.
-In addition, I am very interested in scientific teaching and making science more accessible to all students.
+My ecological research focuses on species interactions, prey behavior, and predator-prey dynamics.
+Most of my work generally uses experiments with aquatic invertebrates and fish, but I have also used non-experimental approaches to study predation as well as patterns of biodiversity in Puerto Rican forests.

 Vance-Chalcraft, H.D., M.R.
 Willig, S.B.
 Cox, A.E.
 Lugo, and F.N.
 Scatena.
 2010.
 Relationship between aboveground biomass and multiple measures of biodiversity in subtropical forest of Puerto Rico.
 Biotropica 42 (3):290-299.

 Vance-Chalcraft, H.D., J.A.
 Rosenheim, J.R.
 Vonesh, C.W.
 Osenberg, and A. Sih.
 2007.
 The influence of intraguild predation on prey suppression and prey release: a meta-analysis.
 Ecology 88 (11):2689-2696.